SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at Hampton University School of Pharmacy discussed various topics such as reflecting on personal mistakes, teamwork scenarios, ethical dilemmas like cheating, future of healthcare, and improvements in the pharmaceutical industry.
-While some responses were standard, others delved into personal experiences and professional insights.
-It's worth noting that the interview format may have been an MMI (Multiple Mini Interview) based on the diversity of questions, and respondents may have been subject to a nondisclosure agreement given the limited details shared.
+Students said the most interesting question asked at Hampton University School of Pharmacy discussed a variety of topics including reflections on personal mistakes, teamwork scenarios, future of healthcare, and improvements in the pharmaceutical industry.
+While some responses hinted at standard questions, the mention of nondisclosure suggests the interview may have been in an MMI format where specific questions are confidential.

 What was the most difficult question?